iotile/foss_finder/README.md

 ### How to add user defined information

-You can modify the csv file of a repository by adding a configuration file at the root of this repository.
+You can modify the csv file of a repository by adding a configuration file at the root of the repository.
 By default, this file should be named _.foss.json_.
 If this file is found, the foss_finder script parses it and uses the information to modify the output csv file of the repository.

 Here is an example of what you can put in this file:

 ```
 {